 Working with a land consultant allows you to get advice on what will work where, who you’re competing with and what it should cost based on historical data from markets all over the country.
 For a lot of smaller builders, it’s a path to growing your home building business.

 You might be the best home builder in the area, but that won’t matter much if you can’t get potential home buyers in the door, whether in person or virtually.
 Marketing experts can help you establish and grow your brand presence in your local market and drive leads to your sales office.

 Marketing is nuanced, and therefore requires continuous evaluation and refinement.
 Working alongside someone who understands your brand and product, and can keep their finger on the pulse of the marketplace, goes hand-in-hand with closing home sales.

 Finding the Right Mentor

-If you’re searching for an ideal partner to show you the ropes of production homebuilding, make sure they align with your business goals and vision.
+If you’re searching for an ideal partner to offer direct guidance for home builders, make sure they align with your business goals and vision.
 Epcon Franchising works with over 60 home builders across the country, many of whom started out as smaller volume home builders.
-Epcon Franchise Builders are unique in that they can keep their own brand (and even the custom side of their business) while learning the ropes of production building.
+Epcon Franchise Builders are unique in that they can keep their own brand (and even the custom side of their business) while learning the ropes of production home building.

 We work with national trainers and provide direct guidance through our team of experts, who have sold hundreds of Epcon homes over the past 35 years.
-Epcon Franchise Builders have access to the same business blueprint that our corporate team uses every day and they can tap into the mastermind network of builders similar to them in markets spanning the country.
+Epcon Franchise Builders have access to the same business blueprint that our corporate team uses every day and they can tap into the mastermind nationwide network of builders in the same market.

 Sales is just one challenge home builders face.
 Download the guide “10 Challenges Home Builders Face” to learn more about how to overcome each one.